-A SAFETY INFORMATION
+▲ SAFETY INFORMATION

 AN ATV IS NOT A TOY AND CAN BE HAZARDOUS TO OPERATE.
 An ATV handles differently from other vehicles including motorcycles and cars.
-A collision can occur quickly, even during routine maneuvers, if you fail to take proper pre-cautions.
+An accident can occur quickly, even during routine maneuvers such as turning and riding on hills or over obstacles, if you fail to take proper precautions.